AndreTeixeira1998/overleafwiki/Quick-Start-Guide.md

   sharelatex/sharelatex
 ```

 This will download the ShareLaTeX image and start it running in the background on port 5000.
-You should be able to access it at `http://localhost:5000/` assuming it can talk to the required mongodb & redis instances.
+You should be able to access it at `http://localhost:5000/` assuming it can talk to the required Mongo & Redis instances (see the docker-compose file below for an easy way to run Mongo and Redis).

 If you are using ShareLaTeX Server Pro the image name will be [slightly different](https://github.com/sharelatex/sharelatex/wiki/Server-Pro:-setup).